ll7/UnrealEngine-FMIPlugin/README.md

 Follow the following steps to get this project up and running on your own computer.

 - Download and unzip the folder into your desired location **OR** clone the repository.
+- Generate VSCode project files :

+  pathtoUE/GenerateProjectFiles.sh -projectfiles -project='pathto/UnrealEngine-FMIPlugin/FMIPlugin/FMIPlugin.uproject' -game -rocket -progress -VSCode

-- Open the project `FMIPlugin.uproject` by double-clicking the file.
+- Open the FMIPlugin/FMIPlugin.code-workspace in VS Code
+- Press CTRL+P and select "Task: Run Build Task" and select "FMIKitEditor Linux Development Build"
-- When prompte, rebuild the project click `Yes`.
+- When the build finished successfully open the FMIPlugin.uproject in UE4
-  - The project will build and then launch Unreal Engine.

 # Test Installation